 4. Make additional payments

-Lastly, if you want to reduce the total cost of your student loan and lower your payment even further, make additional principal payments while in repayment.
-By doing so, you reduce the principal amount owed faster than scheduled in your repayment plan thus reducing interest charges.
+If you want to reduce your school loan and lower your payment even further, make additional principal payments while in repayment.
+By doing so, you reduce the principal amount owed faster than scheduled in your repayment plan, which reduces interest charges.
 You could make recurring additional payments every month or elect to do lump sum payments – like after receiving graduation gifts or tax refunds.

 For example, if you elect to pay an additional $20 per month once you begin repayment, you reduce the total cost of your student loan to $16,191, which saves you a total of $729.